-The Brisbane Homeowners Guide to Construction Financing 2021
+How Does Construction Financing Work – The Brisbane Homeowners Guide to Construction Financing 2021

 The great Australian dream has always revolved around owning your own home.
 But for a growing number of Aussies, this dream involves not just buying but actually building their dream home.
 According to the HIA ‘Window into Housing 2020’ report, 173,285 new homes were constructed across the country in 2019, housing an estimated 448,635 people.
-With a range of government grants available during the past 12 months encouraging more people to build, you may be wondering exactly how construction financing works.
+With a range of government grants available during the past 12 months encouraging more people to build, you may be wondering exactly how does construction financing work.
 Is it complicated?
 What kind of documentation will you need?
 Does the builder invoice the lender directly?
 Are construction payments made up-front?
 And do all lenders currently offer construction loans?
-To help you get a better understanding of how construction loans work, we’ve put together a Brisbane homeowners guide to construction financing in 2021.
+To help you get a better understanding of how do construction loans work, we’ve put together a Brisbane homeowners guide to construction financing in 2021.

-Construction Loans Explained: What is Construction Financing?
+What is Construction Financing?

 So, what is construction financing?
 Simply put, it’s a tailored lending solution for borrowers who want to buy land and build a new home.
-It can also be used to buy and substantially renovate an existing housef.
-The key difference between a standard home loan and a construction loan is found in the way the loan is structured.
+It can also be used to buy and substantially renovate an existing house.
+The key difference between a standard home loan and a construction finance loan is found in the way the loan is structured.

 With a typical mortgage, you borrow the total amount of the loan, in full, on the day of property settlement.
 From that date, you are then paying interest on the total balance of the loan.
 In contrast, most construction finance loans will be structured with progressive drawdowns.
 This means that the lender will release the money in instalments (which have been agreed on in advance) throughout the construction project.
 This ensures that you aren’t paying interest on the entire loan until your new home is completed.